Iceland Road Safety Tips

 Winter Driving Tips

-• Bring extra layers, gloves, water, and snacks in case you get stuck.
+• Bring gloves, layers, water, and snacks

 Emergencies and Roadside Help

-• 112 is Iceland’s emergency number for police, medical, or rescue help.
+• Call 112 for police, fire, or rescue

 Parking and Fuel Tips